Explore our AI courses, practical training for non-technical teamsExplore courses Explore AI courses

 </email_to_rewrite>

-Pattern 5: Permission to say ‘I don’t know’
+Pattern 5: Permission to say “I don’t know”, one sentence that reduces hallucinations

 “If you are not certain, say so rather than guessing.”